 Eva Orozco (Los Angeles): I was on a Zoom call with my school counselor, and she said, “Did you open your Stanford thing?”
 I opened it and I was starstruck.
 I had a tear streaming down my face, and then I ran into the other room of my dad’s apartment and hugged him.
-Having an immigrant family—my mother’s side immigrated from Russia, and my father immigrated from Mexico—you always hear of Harvard and Stanford.
-When your family talks to your relatives back in your home country, those are the ones that they can recognize.
+Having an immigrant family—my mother’s side immigrated from Russia, and my father's side immigrated from Mexico—you always hear of Harvard and Stanford.
+When descendants of immigrants talk to relatives back in their home countries, those are the ones that they can recognize.

 Stacey Lubag (Las Vegas): I remember that day being very chaotic.
 [Nevada] Gov. Sisolak had pretty much announced that we were going to be locked down, and there was a lot of anxiety.
 Then we got a call from my sister that somebody at her college had already gotten COVID and so they had to send everybody back home.
 We are low-income, so we don’t have a car, so we were nervous about having to drive all the way to the airport and pick her up because it would be expensive for us to do that.
 I feel like getting into Stanford was the one good thing that canceled out all of the chaos that was going on.